 What is a commodity?
-A commodity is a product or good that has come out of the earth such as gold, oil, coffee etc. List some of the main commodities Australia exports.
-Coal, iron ore, wool, wheat, live sheep.
+A commodity is a product or good that has come out of the earth such as gold, oil, coffee etc.

+List some of the main commodities Australia exports.
+Coal, iron ore, liquid natural gas, wool, wheat, live sheep and dairy products.